Data4DM/BayesSD/README.md

 ## Demand and Supply of this repository
 The short term purpose of this respository is to supply students of 879 seminar series with resources, starting with 15.879 Brining Data Into Dynamic Models ([syllabus](https://github.com/hyunjimoon/DataInDM/blob/main/879Weekly/Syllabus-15879-Fall2022.pdf).
 Long term goal is to kickoff SilkRoad project (more below).
-Each are being updated in `879_Week folder` and `879Re_Month` folder.
+Slides with be shared in SeasonalSeminar folder [here](https://github.com/Data4DM/BayesSD/tree/master/SeasonalSeminar/2022Fall/TA-BringData2DM_Rahmandad).

 ## Demand of SilkRoad project
 Short answer: I wished to connect the lifelong brainchild of the scholars I respect.